Near Port Gibson in Claiborne County, Mississippi — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Roads & Vehicles.
 In addition, it is included in the Natchez Trace series list.

 Location.
 32° 0.177′ N, 90° 53.734′ W. Marker is near Port Gibson, Mississippi, in Claiborne County.
-Marker is on Natchez Trace Parkway (at milepost 45.7).
+It is on Natchez Trace Parkway (at milepost 45.7).
 Marker is located next to parking lot at end of turnoff road for Grindstone Ford from Natchez Trace Parkway.
 Touch for map.
 Marker is in this post office area: Port Gibson MS 39150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Skirmish at Willow Springs (approx. 2.3 miles away); Fight for Hankinson's Ferry (approx. 2.6 miles away); Grant at Hankinson's Ferry (approx. 2.6 miles away); Site of the Hermitage (approx. 3.6 miles away); Sunken Trace (approx. 4.2 miles away); The Road to Vicksburg (approx. 4.7 miles away); Owens Creek (approx. 5.7 miles away); St. Peter A.M.E.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Skirmish at Willow Springs (approx. 2.3 miles away); Fight for Hankinson's Ferry (approx. 2.6 miles away); Grant at Hankinson's Ferry (approx. 2.6 miles away); Site of the Hermitage (approx. 3.6 miles away); Sunken Trace (approx. 4.2 miles away); The Road to Vicksburg (approx. 4.7 miles away); Owens Creek (approx. 5.7 miles away); St. Peter A.M.E.
 Church (approx. 5.8 miles away).
 Touch for a list and map of all markers in Port Gibson.

 Also see . . .
 Natchez Trace Parkway.
 Official National Park Service website.
 (Submitted on August 17, 2015.)

-Photographed By Duane Hall, March 22, 2010
+Photographed by Duane Hall, March 22, 2010

 4. Grindstone Ford Interpretive Sign